Center-for-Digital-Narrative/Living-Glossary-of-Digital-Narrative/src/content/terms/digital-narrative.md

 ---
 title: Digital Narrative
-description: "Form of storytelling driven by algorithmic narrativity, inflected and mediated by computation, or the context of ubiquitous technological networks."
+description: Form of storytelling driven by algorithmic narrativity, inflected and mediated by computation, or the context of ubiquitous technological networks
 ---